JaymZZZZ/xmrig-monitor/README.md

 ## Optional features
 You can use these features by changing the necessary values in `variables.js`.

+### Auth Token
+It is highly recommended that you enable auth token for your HTTP API.
+It will allow for two things
+* More security (this is important)
+* Ability to read some config data for this script (only really needed to see the path to the logfiles)

 ### Alarm
 You can setup a hashrate threshold for your monitor by changing the variable `alarmThreshold`.
 If the 10-seconds average (60-minutes average for proxy) goes below the threshold, the tab will try to play a sound.
 Works pretty well with the auto-refresh feature.